MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid, on-premises environment.
 Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, Site Recovery, and virtual machine (VM) backups, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
 You can manage the cluster with your existing tools including Windows Admin Center and PowerShell.

 Azure Stack HCI, version 20H2 is now [available for download](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
 It's intended for on-premises clusters running virtualized workloads, with hybrid-cloud connections built-in.
 As such, Azure Stack HCI is delivered as an Azure service and billed on an Azure subscription.
-Azure Stack HCI also now includes the ability to host the Azure Kubernetes Service; for details, see [Azure Kubernetes Service on Azure Stack HCI](../aks-hci/overview.md).
+Azure Stack HCI also includes the ability to host [Azure Kubernetes Service on Azure Stack HCI](../aks-hci/overview.md).

-Take a few minutes to watch the video on the high-level features of Azure Stack HCI:
+Watch the video on the high-level features of Azure Stack HCI:

 > [!VIDEO https://www.youtube.com/embed/fw8RVqo9dcs]

 From a hardware standpoint, each Azure Stack HCI cluster consists of between 2 and 16 physical, validated servers running a specialized operating system purposely defined for hyperconverged infrastructure.
 The clustered servers share common configuration and resources by leveraging the Windows Server Failover Clustering feature.

-At its core, Azure Stack HCI is a solution that combines the following:
+Azure Stack HCI combines the following:
 - Azure services
 - Windows Admin Center
 - Hyper-V-based compute resources